rslakra/Samples/Python/README.md

 ---

 ```
 /
 ├── basic                   # The basic python
 ├── include                 # The include module
 ├── libs                    # The libs module
 ├── module                  # The name of the module
+│    ├── README.md                  # Instructions and helpful links
+│    └── /
+├── README.md                       # Instructions and helpful links
+├── robots.txt                      # tells which URLs the search engine crawlers can access on your site
+├── <module>                        # The module service
-    └── README.md
+└── /
 ```

 ## Python Projects Structures